CompOmics/compomics.github.io/pladipus/_posts/2015-09-27-1installation.md

 In the case of a headless installation, please download either the complete [Linux version](http://genesis.ugent.be/pladipus/download/pladipus-linux.zip) or [Windows version](http://genesis.ugent.be/pladipus/download/pladipus-windows.zip) and extract the folder contents in the user home directory.

-For further details on how to correctly configure pladipus, please consult the [wiki](/pladipus/wiki/pladipus-configuration.html).

 <b>Note:</b> The [demonstration video](Pladipus-Demo) shows how to install Pladipus using the installer.

 ## Settings